ai-on-gke/website/site/content/docs/tutorials/hyperdisk-ml/_index.md

     gcloud auth login
     ```

-## Create a temaplte snapshot of the disk with the content of the GCS bucket

-1. Log into the hydrator VM, format the volume, initiate transfer, and dismount the volume.

-    ```sh
-    gcloud compute ssh $VM_NAME
-    ```

 1. Identify the device name (eg: */dev/nvme0n2*) by looking at the output of lsblk.
 This should correspond to the disk that was attached in the previous step.

     ```sh